Read the related articles

 How do I turn on high resolution audio?

-High resolution audio is recorded in HD formats that are above 44.1 kHz / 16 bit.
+High-resolution audio is typically recorded in HD formats beyond 44.1 kHz / 16 bit.
+You can also upsample standard recordings for potentially improved sound.
+Find out how here...

 How do you convert lossless to MP3?